-Created by Y Combinator in 2013 as an alternative to Convertible Notes, SAFE notes (Simple Agreement For Future Equity, sometimes called Y Combinator SAFE or YC SAFE) are now in their second generation and are still slightly less complex than convertible notes in their latest iteration.
+Created by Y Combinator in 2013 as an alternative to Convertible Notes, sometimes called Y Combinator SAFE or YC SAFE), SAFE notes are now in their second generation and are still slightly less complex than convertible notes in their latest iteration.

 SAFEs were intended to be used directly for un-priced funding rounds at startups, unlike convertible notes, which were adapted to the use.

 Like convertible notes, SAFE notes terms include a valuation cap and discount rate which applies when they convert at the next round.
 However, they have no maturity date nor interest—features that are advantageous to founders, but not always appealing to investors.

 When it comes to early stage investing and deals done by angel investors, these investors earn most of their upside from taking risky bets and getting huge returns on equity.
 Setting an arbitrary clock on the next financing round is not in the company's best interest—or the investors best interest—since they only get desired investment returns from the exponential growth and continued success of your company.

 An early stage investor that is hung up on terms like maturity date and interest could be viewed as a potential red flag.
 At this point, chances are that most savvy investors you interact with will be using SAFEs.

 SAFEs make it especially easy to implement a rolling raise strategy in which you close different groups of investors at different prices (e.g. 12 million, 13 million, 14 million) during a single “round”.
 Such a strategy can help companies take away the price-setting power from investors by setting the valuation cap on their own.
 It also creates FOMO in the investors considering a deal by arbitrarily setting close dates at which point the cap will rise.
 Here’s how this could look: